-entitled to consult it except to ascertain their own entry in the ledger.60 In this respect, activist shareholders fight an uneven battle with the incumbents: the board of directors can use this information to reach out to major blockholders and ascertain their support prior to the general meeting, while outsiders will have no other choice than initiate a media campaign to be heard and reach out to other shareholders
+The main challenge for shareholder activism lies, however, at an earlier stage: as a matter of Swiss corporate law, the share ledger listing the identity of registered shareholders is not a public document and shareholders are not entitled to consult it except to ascertain their own entry in the ledger.64 In this respect, activist shareholders fight an uneven battle with the incumbents: the board of directors can use this information to reach out to major blockholders and ascertain their support prior to the general meeting, while outsiders will have no other choice than initiate a media campaign to be heard and reach out to other shareholders.

-Additionally, the board of directors has a large influence on the general meeting through its attributions related to the preparation of the meeting and the proxy voting system: under Swiss corporate law, votes at the general meeting need to be cast in person or through a proxy.
-Historically, banks and other depositories as well as companies themselves acted as proxy and, through this channel, mustered considerable influence over the general meeting.
-This practice was stymied to a limited extent by the corporate law reform of 199161 before it was banned outright under the OaEC in 2013: instead, institutional representation for shareholders can only be carried out through to an independent proxy, who is elected on an annual basis at the annual general meeting.
-Even then, the proxy forms continue to be prepared and distributed by the board of directors rather than the independent proxy directly.
+Additionally, the board of directors has a large influence on the general meeting through its attributions related to the preparation of the meeting and the proxy voting system: under Swiss corporate law, votes at the general meeting need to be cast in person or through a proxy.65 Historically, banks and other depositories as well as companies themselves acted as proxy and, through this channel, mustered considerable influence over the general meeting.
+This practice was stymied to a limited extent by the corporate law reform of 199166 before it was banned outright under the OaEC in 2013: instead, institutional representation for shareholders can only be carried out through to an independent proxy, who is elected on an annual basis at the annual general meeting.67 Even then, the proxy forms continue to be prepared and distributed by the board of directors rather than the independent proxy directly.68

-The corporate law reform of 2020 did not overhaul this regime.
-However, it sought to level the playing field by limiting the communication of the independent proxy with the company ahead of a general meeting.
-Since 1 January 2023, independent proxies have been allowed to provide the company with general information regarding the instructions received from shareholders at the earliest three days prior to the general meeting provided that the independent proxy discloses the information to the general meeting of the company.64 This rule seeks to prevent the board of directors from using information received from the independent proxy to get out votes if the ballot looks tight.
+The corporate law reform of 2020 does not overhaul this regime.
+However, it seeks to level the playing field by limiting the communication of the independent proxy with the company ahead of a general meeting.
+From 1 January 2023, independent proxies will be allowed to provide the company with general information regarding the instructions received from shareholders at the earliest three days prior to the general meeting provided that the independent proxy discloses the information to the general meeting of the company.69 This rule seeks to prevent the board of directors from using information received from the independent proxy to get out votes if the ballot looks tight.